OggiDanailov/class_January_2018/week3/day1/day1.md

 •   Add one more attribute and one more method to it
 •   Try to access these attributes and methods on both an already created instance and a brand new instance of the object

-5. Class in Javascript - this is simply a new way of writing the same.
-This is ECMA6 so it is relatively new.
-Reactjs is all written in classes.
-6. Examples -
-7. Extends - extends keyword

-###Exercise 3
-- Take an constructor function that you have already used and create it as a class (it will have the same functionality but different syntax)
-- extend its functionality to another class that you create (similar of what you already did in exercise 2